ALPON X4 OS

 sudo apt upgrade -y

-# 3. Reboot if the kernel or firmware was updated
+# 3. Reboot if a kernel or firmware package was upgraded

 sudo reboot